ayomawdb/kbase.ayoma.me/docs/identity-and-access-management/kerberos.md

   - `TGS (Ticket Granting Service)`: Ticket which user can use to authenticate against a service.
 It is encrypted with the service key.
   - `TGT (Ticket Granting Ticket)`: Ticket presented to the KDC to request for TGSs.
 It is encrypted with the KDC key.
 - `PAC (Privilege Attribute Certificate)` is an structure included in almost every ticket.
-  - It is possible to services to verify the PAC by comunicating with the KDC
+  - It is possible to services to verify the PAC by communicating with the KDC
 - Messages:
-  - KRB_AS_REQ: Used to request the TGT to KDC.
+  - `KRB_AS_REQ`: Used to request the TGT to KDC.
-  - KRB_AS_REP: Used to deliver the TGT by KDC.
+  - `KRB_AS_REP`: Used to deliver the TGT by KDC.
-  - KRB_TGS_REQ: Used to request the TGS to KDC, using the TGT.
+  - `KRB_TGS_REQ`: Used to request the TGS to KDC, using the TGT.
-  - KRB_TGS_REP: Used to deliver the TGS by KDC.
+  - `KRB_TGS_REP`: Used to deliver the TGS by KDC.
-  - KRB_AP_REQ: Used to authenticate a user against a service, using the TGS.
+  - `KRB_AP_REQ`: Used to authenticate a user against a service, using the TGS.
-  - KRB_AP_REP: (Optional) Used by service to identify itself against the user.
+  - `KRB_AP_REP`: (Optional) Used by service to identify itself against the user.
-  - KRB_ERROR: Message to comunicate error conditions.
+  - `KRB_ERROR`: Message to communicate error conditions.
-  - KERB_VERIFY_PAC_REQUEST: AP send message to KDC including the signature of PAC, and verify if it is correct. (not part of Kerberos, but NRPC)
+  - `KERB_VERIFY_PAC_REQUEST`: AP send message to KDC including the signature of PAC, and verify if it is correct. (not part of Kerberos, but NRPC)

-## Attacks

-- Kerberos brute-force
-- ASREPRoast
-- Kerberoasting
-- Pass the key
-- Pass the ticket
-- Silver ticket
-- Golden ticket

 ## Protocol Flow